NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ## Setup

+- First of all, your project must be a C++ project, you can easily convert your Blueprint-only project to C++ project by creating a random C++ class in the inspection

-Go to the Project Settings -> Firebase Goodies and toggle the Enable Editor support toggle.
+- Go to the Project Settings -> Firebase Goodies and toggle the Enable Editor support toggle.

 ![](images/firebase/desktop/desktop-0.png)

-After that close the Editor, go to the `[Project]/Plugins/FirebaseGoodies` directory and delete the `Binaries` and `Intermediate` folders.
+- After that close the Editor, go to the `[Project]/Plugins/FirebaseGoodies` directory and delete the `Binaries` and `Intermediate` folders.
 This will force the plugin to be rebuilt and include the desktop dependencies.

 ![](images/firebase/desktop/desktop-1.png)